Going the extra mile

 You don’t have to take part in our Quality Assurance Schemes to apply, but we do ask that all applicants come equipped with a genuine desire to have a flexible and inclusive approach to accommodate their visitors’ diverse needs.

-To apply to any of the VisitScotland Welcome Schemes, please complete the application form and return it to our Customer Service Team: firstname.lastname@example.org.
+To apply to any of the VisitScotland Welcome Schemes, simply complete the application.

 The Ancestral Welcome Scheme is available to accommodation providers, restaurants and visitor attractions who are knowledgeable, passionate and committed to meeting and exceeding, the needs of the ancestral visitors.